Academic Integrity in Teaching and Learning

 Educative Approaches to Academic Integrity

-There have been many recent developments around academic integrity at UBC, including updates to the academic misconduct regulation to introduce a diversionary process and integrity plans, a new academic integrity website, and the creation of an Academic Integrity Hub in the Office of the Provost and Vice-President Academic.
+There have been many recent developments around academic integrity at UBC, including updates to the academic misconduct regulation to introduce a diversionary process and Integrity Plans, a new academic integrity website, and the creation of an Academic Integrity Hub in the Office of the Provost and Vice-President Academic.
 At the heart of these initiatives, UBC’s aim is to support and promote an educative approach to academic integrity and academic misconduct.

 students